ese3500/final-project-micro-music/README.md

 The metric will be the sum of the below three metrics:

 The first metric is audio visualization quality on a scale of 1-10.
 We want to make sure the audio visualization experience allows the user immerse themselves in the music in another dimension.
-While this can't be objectively, we can rank it on a scale of 1-10 based on the device playing songs that we like.
+While this can't be determined objectively, we can rank it on a scale of 1-10 based on the device playing songs that we like.
 We could also ask other people to play songs they like on the device and rank the visualization feature from 1 to 10.

 The second metric is sound quality on a scale of 1-10.
 We want to make sure the audio being outputted from the device is similar in quality to the audio being read through the microphone.
 Additionally, the sound should complement the audio visualization feature really well, which would mean that the audio quality needs to be match the visualization quality.
 We will rank this on a scale of 1-10 based on the device playing songs that we like.
 Like the previous metric, we can ask other people to rank from sound quality from 1 to 10.